SammyLeths/microbank/README.md

 <h1>Microbank</h1>

 Microbank is a simple web app that exemplifies micro features of a modern banking application.
 The web app features a responsive design, login screen with basic authentication, a dashboard screen with minimal transactional functionalities.
-Some of the features shipped wit this version of Microbank include:
+Some of the features shipped with this version of Microbank include:

 <ul>
   <li>Login/Logout with authentication</li>